BCWResearch/hashport-framework/packages/react-client/README.md

 ### `HashportApiProvider`

-`HashportApiProvider` relies on the [context](https://react.dev/learn/passing-data-deeply-with-context) feature of React to pass the hashport API and core network objects down to other components, so you need to make sure that `HashportApiProvider` is a parent of the components you are encapsulating to be able to consume these objects. `HashportApiProvider` also initializes `QueryClientProvider` from [@tanstack/react-query](https://tanstack.com/query/v3/docs/react/overview) to help simply data-fetching.
+`HashportApiProvider` relies on the [context](https://react.dev/learn/passing-data-deeply-with-context) feature of React to pass the hashport API and core network objects down to other components, so you need to make sure that `HashportApiProvider` is a parent of the components you are encapsulating to be able to consume these objects. `HashportApiProvider` also initializes `QueryClientProvider` from [@tanstack/react-query](https://tanstack.com/query/v3/docs/react/overview) to help simplify data fetching.

 #### Props